 Turnover Ain’t Just an Apple Fritter: Why Your Employees Keep Quitting

 Turnover.
 I’m not talking about the tasty, gooey apple kind.
-I’m talking about the money-sucking, time-consuming, keep-your-business-from-moving-forward, personnel-hell kind.
+I’m talking about the money-sucking, time-consuming, keep-your-business-from-moving-forward, personnel hell kind.
 Yes, I’m talking about employee turnover and why your employees keep quitting.

 How can you possibly run your business and get ahead when your employees keep leaving as soon as they’re trained?